 Víðgelmir is 1585 meters long with gigantic domes reaching astonishing heights of over 15 meters, making it not only the largest cave of its kind in Iceland but also one of the largest lava caves in the world.

-15 kilometers southwest of Víðgelmir you will find another natural marvel, where the Hraunfossar waterfalls flow into the Hvítá River.
+15 kilometres southwest of Víðgelmir you will find another natural marvel, where the Hraunfossar waterfalls flow into the Hvítá River.

 Hraunfossar rank amongst Iceland's most magnificent waterfalls and should not be missed, especially because they are located within a 5 minute drive from Húsafell's service center, which consists of a small grocery store, a filling station a swimming pool, and an information booth where you can book cottages, reserve space on the campground, or simply book a room for the night in the local Hótel.